zambien/vagrant-gravitational/README.md

 one time but it won't hurt to run it more than once.

-This will take a while as it will pull down an ubuntu image, stand up 4 servers, update all of them, install ansible, and then install everything needed for gravity.
+This will take a while as it will pull down an ubuntu image, stand up 4 servers, update all of them, install ansible, and then install everything needed for Gravity.

 Once this completes you will have a gravitational control server with all of the required components:

 * docker
 * git
-* gravity
+* gravitational tools
 * helm

 And you will have 3 empty nodes.